|

 tent, the contrast would imply that our future bodies will resemble mansions,

-and God has also prepared mansions for us to live in heaven (Jn 14-2,3), so we
+and God has also prepared mansions for us in heaven (Jn 14-2,3), so we

 will live in a mansion within a mansion.
 Although we have no idea what it